Table of Contents

 Getting Started

-This guide will walk you through the process of setting up and using WinUI.TableView in your WinUI 3 application.
-Follow the steps below to quickly integrate a powerful and flexible DataGrid into your project.
+This guide walks you through setting up and using WinUI.TableView in your WinUI application.
+Follow the steps below to quickly integrate a powerful and flexible data grid into your project.

 Install WinUI.TableView NuGet package to your app with your preferred method.
 Here is the one using NuGet Package Manager: